PASSlONE/PASSlONE/README.md

 *emi / sayori / ama / mango / marlon / whatever skin I'm using*<br/>
 5teen, dont be weird<br/>
 **I prefer the name Emi.**<br/>
-my internet is abysmal so i may disconnect.
+my internet is abysmal so i may disconnect.<br/>
+I am fictoromantic and fictosexual, and i have been a yume/selfshipper since age 9. **DOUBLES IWC.**<br/>
+**I heavily kin Osaka, Sayori, Tavrisoleriterezepetaamzeequiuradikarnayaferi, and KAngel.**

 ## before you int ! ❤︎
 I have a lot of mental illnesses, including *audhd, and schizophrenia.*<br/>
-**I heavily kin Osaka, Sayori, Tavrisoleriterezepetaamzeequiuradikarnayaferi, and KAngel.** <br/>
 I get angry easily, please bear with me.<br/>
 I may misspell stuff on purpose.
 I do have Grammarly though...<br/>
 I may get clingy. i cant control it, sorry<br/>
 Everything that i say is platonic, unless I say otherwise.<br/>
 I often ask for reassurance that you are not mad at me.<br/>
-I am fictoromantic and fictosexual, and i have been a yume/selfshipper since age 9. **DOUBLES IWC.**

 ## interests ! !
 (If I like it a lot, it's in *italics*.
 If I love it, then it's in **bold**. )<br/>